Click on the section titles below to expand content details.

 to public and private sector clients and its independent research agenda.

-The mission of the Mickey Leland Center on World Hunger and Peace at Texas Southern
+The mission of the Mickey Leland Center for Environments Justice and Sustainability

-& Sustainability.
-The reconstituted center continues the work and adds several key
+Peace.
+The reconstituted center continues the work and adds several key variables

-variables that impacts our global community health, resilience, and overall security.
+that impacts our global community health, resilience, and overall security.
+The new

-articles, speeches, campaigns and memorabilia.
-Alison (Leland) Brisco the widow of
+photographs, articles, speeches, campaigns and memorabilia.
+Alison (Leland) Brisco

-the late Congressman, donated this collection to Texas Southern University in 1989.
+the widow of the late Congressman, donated this collection to Texas Southern University

-A search engine for researchers is being developed for the Center¹s web page and archival
+in 1989.
+A search engine for researchers is being developed for the Center’s web page

 The Leland Center exists to continue Mickey’s legacy by providing leadership development